PennyLaneAI/pennylane/doc/introduction/operations.rst

 .. _intro_ref_ops_cv:

-Continuous-variable (CV) operations
+Continuous-Variable (CV) operations
 -----------------------------------

-If you would like to learn more about the CV model of quantum computing, check out the `quantum photonics <https://strawberryfields.ai/photonics/concepts/photonics.html>`_ page of the strawberry fields documentation.
+If you would like to learn more about the CV model of quantum computing, check out the `quantum photonics <https://strawberryfields.ai/photonics/concepts/photonics.html>`_ page of the [Strawberry Fields](https://strawberryfields.ai/) documentation.

 .. _intro_ref_ops_cvgates: